Skip to content

 Moving forward with a learn-it-all mindset

 Moments like the present are sacred spaces for product makers.
 There are only so many times when a technology comes along that truly changes the game and across all disciplines, we’re keenly aware of the power and impact of LLMs.
 And with Copilot, it’s not just about LLMs as a medium, but the ecosystem it lives within.
 Microsoft 365 is one of the most powerful productivity suites in the world; the breadth of its abilities are why governments, hospitals, and schools alike run on it.
-When you then situate the power of LLMs within it, there’s unique and remarkable potential to up level human abilities and support human needs.
+When you then situate the power of LLMs within it, there’s unique and remarkable potential to level up human abilities and support human needs.

-This is an exciting, humbling, and significant responsibility for the design community and the default settings, design tenets, and UX frameworks we choose matter deeply.
+This is an exciting, humbling, and significant responsibility for the design community, and the default settings, design tenets, and UX frameworks we choose matter deeply.
 Just as important are the processes we embrace around emergent technologies.
 New models could arise within the next six months to a year, and we need agile, flexible design and engineering processes that leave ample room to incorporate new research insights and customer feedback.
 That’s why we’re previewing these designs, as new as they are — to learn from enterprise customers in a safe preview environment.
 We can’t design behind closed doors, in a tech vacuum or bubble disconnected from everyday people.
 We must actively seek feedback, embrace a learn-it-all attitude, and share learnings by designing in the open.
-We must also always seek to root our builds in ethical considerations and universal human needs; the tech itself may change, but those remain far more durable.
+We must also always seek to root what we’re building in ethical considerations and universal human needs; the tech itself may change, but those remain far more durable.

 And as for Microsoft Design, we’ll continue to share our learnings, updates, and designs as the year progresses, so stay tuned and please share your feedback openly and often!